AdobeDocs/experience-platform.en/help/sources/sources-sdk/streaming/update-flow-specs.md

 ## Look up a flow specification {#lookup}

-Sources created with the `generic-rest-extension` template all use the `RestStorageToAEP` flow specification.
+Sources created with the `generic-streaming` template all use the `GenericStreamingAEP` flow specification.
 This flow specification can be retrieved by making a GET request to the `/flowSpecs/` endpoint, and providing the `flowSpec.id` of `e77fde5a-22a8-11ed-861d-0242ac120002`.

 **API format**